-This is the ratio between a change in the Common-mode input voltage and the change in the ADC output codes.
+This is the ratio between a change in the Common-mode input voltage and the change in ADC output codes.
 It measures the influence of the Common-mode input voltage on the ADC outputs.

-The CMRR specification can be DC (the Common-mode input voltage takes multiple DC values) or AC (the Common-mode input voltage is a sine wave at a certain frequency with a certain Common-mode).
-In AC, the amplitude of the sine wave represents the change in the Common-mode input voltage.
+The CMRR specification can be DC (Common-mode input voltage is taking multiple DC values) or AC (the Common-mode input voltage is a sine wave at a certain frequency with a certain Common-mode).
+In AC, the amplitude of the sine wave represents the change in the input Common-mode voltage.
 CMRR is defined in Equation 4-11.